 Select an image that strongly communicates your idea.
 You want people to quickly understand what they’re seeing.
 Some iconic images have natural associations that give your idea impact and resonance.
 For example, beach images signal associations with vacations.
 Take advantage of this instant visual recognition!

-Use size, shape and color to stand out from the crowd
+Use size, shape, color, and movement to stand out on the Pinterest scroll

 Pinterest is a cacophony of content that people quickly scan.
-Our eyes are programmed to spot things that are different, so take advantage of visual cues like size, color, and shape.
+Our eyes are programmed to spot things that are different, so take advantage of visual cues like size, color, and shape — and movement!
 In a sea of rectangular pins, circular shapes will stand out.
 Images with colors like red, orange and brown are most commonly pinned because those colors carry more visual weight than other colors.
 Add a video to your pin if you're a Pinterest Business user!
 Stick to the 2:3 ratio for size and you can't go wrong.

 Pinterest is fun when you get traction and folks are collecting your gorgeous pictures, but if your ultimate goal is to drive traffic to your site, you’ve got to work it.
 Create a simple and clear call to action that gives people a reason to click.